mangs/simple-release-notes-action/README.md

 - When this action runs
   - The target version number is found in the `version` field in your `package.json`
-  - The target "section" of your changelog is the one whose heading contains your target version number
+  - The target "section" of your changelog is the one immediately following the heading containing your target version number; this "section" contains the version's release notes
 - Your changelog must be structured into version number "sections" as follows (use [this repository's changelog](./CHANGELOG.md) as an example)
-  - Heading depth doesn't matter as long as versions are always at the same depth
+  - Version numbers must always be found at the same depth (e.g. always at `### <version>` or depth of 3)
-  - "section" order doesn't matter
+  - Version number ordering doesn't matter

 ```markdown
 # <changelog title>